 As I was scouring the neighborhood around 9pm last night after work looking for an open pet store, I flipped through the local radio stations looking for something new and interesting.
-I really didn’t expect to find much, but after awhile, I finally hit something with a cool beat and lyrics.
+I really didn’t expect to find much, but after awhile, I finally hit something with an interesting beat and lyrics.
 Something that I hadn’t heard before and sounded different.
 I kinda liked it, but couldn’t place it.

 It turns out that the station was previewing the new Green Day album, 21st Century Breakdown, (due out in stores and online today).
 I consider myself somewhat of a Green Day fan, despite the fact I only own Dookie and American Idiot.
 (And there’s a good, somewhat funny concert story related to the band mixed in there as well.)
 As such, I’ve been cautiously optimistic about their new album.

-X6EF&pf_rd_t=301&pf_rd_p=477111071&pf_rd_i=steve%20earle”>Steve Earle’s newest album, Townes, to your collection for only $2.99!
+Still available on Amazon (Tuesday)!
+Don’t miss this opportunity to add Steve Earle’s newest album, Townes, to your collection for only $2.99!

 Although Earle has covered Townes Van Zandt’s material throughout his career, this is the first time he’s put together an album entirely dedicated to Van Zandt’s songs.
 A master covering a master can only yield brilliant results, right?
 I’ll be reviewing this album later on, but check it out and let me know what you think!

 One of country music’s gifts is its ability to evoke strong images and feelings through its relatable lyrics.
 And nothing engenders intense, occasionally conflicting, emotions like your hometown.
 Whether or not your hometown is a reflection of who you are or have become, it is an integral part of your personal history and has influenced you in ways perhaps too obscure to realize.